kunish/website/README.md

 ## Self-Hosted Personal Website

-This repo is mostly used for experiment with kubernetes stuff.
+This repo is mostly used for experimenting with kubernetes stuff.

 ### How To Use It